 Prince passed away Thursday.
-I didn’t cry — I was in shock a little bit, but overall, I just felt…weird.
-I never knew the man, but I got texts and phone calls asking if I’d heard the news.
+I didn’t cry—I was in shock a little bit, but overall, I just felt…weird.
+I never knew the man, but I got texts and phone calls asking if I’d heard the news as if one of my family members had died.
 Prince was a rare artist who could be described as a musician’s musician, but one who also climbed to the top of the pop charts.
-Prince, like Bowie, was just always there — on TV, on the radio, and it felt like he was always going to be there, and it’s just strange to think that now he’s gone.
-Prince was the true king of pop: He could do rock, funk, power-pop, and hip-hop, and he even became a filmmaker, making so many realms of the pop culture landscape into his plaything, like one of the girls in his songs.
-His image alone is identifiable with the 1980s, as much as Ronald Reagan, Madonna, Bruce Springsteen, and Freddy Krueger.
+Prince, like Bowie, was ubiquitous in popular culture—on TV, on the radio, and it felt like he was always going to be there, and it’s just strange to think that now he’s gone.
+Prince was the true king of pop: he could do rock, funk, power-pop, and hip-hop, and he even became a filmmaker, making so many realms of the pop culture landscape into his plaything like one of the girls in his songs.
+His image alone is immediately identifiable with the 1980s, as much as Ronald Reagan, Madonna, Bruce Springsteen, and Freddy Krueger.

 The current incarnation of my band, The Romeros, owes plenty to His Royal Purpleness.
-When I met Bob Sylvester at the furniture store where we both worked, I invited him to hang out with my friends one Saturday night.
-Pat O’Sullivan, then bass player for The Romeros, was saddled up on the couch, watching I SPIT ON YOUR GRAVE.
-Bob was also a fan of horror films.
-Later that night, the subject of our favorite bands and artists would come up, as it’s prone to do.
+When I met Bob Sylvester at the furniture store where we both worked, I invited Bob to hang out with my friends one Saturday night.
+Pat O’Sullivan, then bass player for The Romeros, was saddled up on the couch, watching I SPIT ON YOUR GRAVE which impressed our new friend, also a fan of genre cinema.
+Later that night, the subject of our favorite bands and artists would come up, as it’s prone to do after too many beers and arguably not enough whiskey.
 The haze of twelve years and mass quantities of PBR and Jameson have clouded my memory a bit, but I like to think it went something like this…

 “Wait, you dig Prince too?”